riasc/blog/README.md

 response object and sets a header.
 It sets the content-type header to `text/plain`.
 By default, the content type is `text/html`.
 In the next statement, it writes the string `Hello World`.
 Google App Engine can be started through the commandline with `dev_appserver.py hello_world`. `localhost:8080` serves the live web application that shows `Hello World!` when opened in a browser.

-Writing the self-request itself reveals more information about the HTTP request.
+Setting the header as plain text and writing out the self-request itself reveals the header of the HTTP request, that is helpful for telling the server where the request came from.
+On a sitenote,  `Referer` is spelled wrong (e.g., Referrer) as it was in the original HTTP specification.
+But it's lived on for backwards compability reasons.

 ```
 self.response.headers['Content-Type'] = 'text/plain'
 self.response.out.write(self.request)
 ```
 ```
-GET /testform?q=asdasd HTTP/1.1
+GET /testform?q=Hello+World HTTP/1.1
 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,*/*;q=0.8
 Accept-Language: de-DE,de;q=0.8,en-US;q=0.6,en;q=0.4
 Content-Type: ; charset="utf-8"